aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to SWF within C++ Applications" h2="Convert CGM to SWF within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to SWF?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in engineering and technical drawings.
+SWF (Small Web Format) is a vector file format used for multimedia, vector graphics and ActionScript.
+It is widely used for creating interactive animations and games for webpages.
+Converting CGM to SWF can help you to create interactive animations and games for webpages.

+<h2>How Aspose.Total Helps for CGM to SWF Conversion?</h2>

-Are you a C++ developer looking to add to integrate CGM to SWF conversion feature inside your C++ applications?
-You can do it in two simple steps.
+If you are a C++ developer looking to add CGM to SWF conversion feature inside your C++ applications, you can do it in two simple steps.
 You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
 Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to SWF.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables you to create, read, edit, and convert PDF documents.
+It also allows you to export CGM to PPTX.
+Aspose.Slides for C++ is a powerful presentation manipulation API that enables you to create, read, edit, and convert presentations.
+It also allows you to convert PPTX to SWF.
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.

+By using Aspose.Total for C++, you can easily add CGM to SWF conversion feature inside your C++ applications.
+It is a cost-effective solution that helps you to save time and effort.
+It also provides a wide range of features and options that can help you to create interactive animations and games for webpages.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}